SchlenkR/applied_fsharp_challenge/artikel/12 - Appendix.md

 Since we can do serial and parallel composition and we have a way for blocks to keep local state, one thing is missing: making a past value from inside of a computation available in the next cycle.

 This can sometimes be done by extracting a "closed loop" in a sub-block, but when a past value from inside of a computation is needed in more than one position, this won't work.

-Here is a block diagram explaining this:

-// TODO: Blockschaltbild Feedback

 Achieving this with the `block { ... }` syntax is not easy.
 Although we could emit a result at the end of the computation, there would be no direct way of accessing it as state in the next cycle.
 The state that is collected inside the `block { ... }` is not accessible to the user.